IamAmishaG/Instagram-Insights-EDA/README.md

-# Instagram-Insights-EDA
+# Instagram-Account-Insights-EDA

 ## Description:
+Unveiling Insights of an Instagram acoount/page based on its data.
 Data Analyst Duo is an instagram community (@𝒅𝒂𝒕𝒂𝒂𝒏𝒂𝒍𝒚𝒔𝒕𝒅𝒖𝒐) of ~𝟕𝟓𝐤 data enthusiasts founded by two individuals Aditi & Kalpesh.
 They share content around statistics, data science & analytics with budding data aspirants.
-The data set contains stats about the channel (@𝒅𝒂𝒕𝒂𝒂𝒏𝒂𝒍𝒚𝒔𝒕𝒅𝒖𝒐).
+The data set contains stats about the page.
 The goal is to analyse the data and provide recommendations on what type of post are working for the page.

 **Domain: Social Media**